fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 - A Kubernetes cluster with the latest version of helm.
 - The latest version of Fission-CLI on the local machine

-## Steps to setup autoscaling on custom metrics
+## Steps to set up autoscaling on custom metrics

-- First we will setup a strimzi kafka exporter which is going to provide the metrics that we feed to the newdeploy HPA.
+- First we will set up a strimzi kafka exporter which is going to provide the metrics that we feed to the newdeploy HPA.
 - Next we will use a pod monitor to scrape the metrics from the kafka pods.
-- Finally we will setup a prometheus adapter which will expose the metrics to our HPA.
+- Finally we will set up a prometheus adapter which will expose the metrics to our HPA.
 The HPA will then scale up and down according to that metric value.

 ## Installing fission